ZoeJune/BAC_firing/README.md

 https://senselab.med.yale.edu/ModelDB/showmodel.cshtml?model=187474#tabs-1

 Marttunen_Template_CaFix.hoc serves merely as a template for developing simulations in hoc.
 It cannot be opened within NEURON interface.
 It describes the basic properties (channels and their features) and components (soma, dendrites, etc.) of a passive neuron.
-Marttunen_Simulation.hoc is a coding script written in hoc to stimulate the neuron, i.e. turning it into an activen neuron.
+Marttunen_Simulation.hoc is a coding script written in hoc to stimulate the neuron, i.e. turning it into an activen neuron which can be openend within NEURON.